srtager555/wrapping-letters-react/README.md

     // "NewWrappStructure" will pass to be the custom wrapp const CustomComponent = ({ letter, cssClass }) => (
         <div className="container">
-            // I have been error when I don't put this comprobation beacuase
+            // I have been error when I don't put this
+            // comprobation beacuase "NewWrappStrucuture"
-            // "NewWrappStrucuture" is undefiend when hasCustomWrapp is false.
+            // is undefiend when hasCustomWrapp is false.
             {hasCustomWrapp ? (
                 <NewWrappStructure letter={letter} cssClass={cssClass} />
             ) : null}